National Debt Relief Reviews

 What types of debt can National Debt Relief help with?

-National Debt Relief assists with unsecured including credit card debt, medical bills, personal loan debt and some other unsecured debt types.
-It does not handle secured debts, like mortgages or car loans, and it doesn’t cover certain student debts.
+National Debt Relief assists with unsecured debt, including credit card debt, medical bills, personal loans and some other unsecured debt types.
+It doesn’t handle secured debts, like mortgages or car loans, and it doesn’t cover certain student debts.

 Is National Debt Relief legit?

 Yes, National Debt Relief is a legitimate debt settlement provider.
-It is accredited by the Association for Consumer Debt Relief, and its debt specialists are certified by the International Association of Professional Debt Arbitrators.
+It’s accredited by the Association for Consumer Debt Relief, and its debt specialists are certified by the International Association of Professional Debt Arbitrators.

 National Debt Relief may be a good choice for people struggling with at least $7,500 in unsecured debt who can make monthly payments into a savings account while the company negotiates with creditors.